asamy/ksm/README.md

 ## Features

 - IDT Shadowing
-- EPT violation #VE (if not available natively, it will keep using VM-Exit instead)
+- EPT violation #VE (if not available natively, VM-exit path is taken)
 - EPTP switching VMFUNC (if not available natively, it will be emulated using a VMCALL)
 - APIC virtualization
 - VMX Nesting